-Signs and symptoms at the site of the sting may include:
+Symptoms at the site of a scorpion sting may include:

-As with other stinging insects, such as bees and wasps, it is possible for people who have previously been stung by scorpions to also have allergic reactions with subsequent stings.
-These subsequent stings are sometimes severe enough to cause a life-threatening condition called anaphylaxis.
-Signs and symptoms in these cases are similar to those of anaphylaxis caused by bee stings and can include hives, trouble breathing, and nausea and vomiting.
+As with other stinging insects, such as bees and wasps, it is possible for people who have been stung by scorpions before to have allergic reactions when stung later.
+Reactions to these later stings are sometimes serious enough to cause a life-threatening condition called anaphylaxis.
+Symptoms in these cases are like those of anaphylaxis caused by bee stings, including hives, trouble breathing, and nausea and vomiting.

 When to see a doctor

-The very old and the very young are most likely to die of untreated venomous scorpion bites.
-The cause is usually heart or respiratory failure occurring some hours after the sting.
-Very few deaths from scorpion stings have been reported in the United States.
+The very old and the very young are most likely to die of untreated venomous scorpion stings.
+The cause is usually heart or lung failure that occurs some hours after the sting.
+Very few deaths from scorpion stings have been reported in the U.S.

 Scorpions tend to avoid contact.
-If you live in an area where scorpions are common, prevent chance meetings by doing the following:
+If you live in an area where scorpions are common, consider these steps to prevent chance meetings:

-- Keep grass closely mowed, and prune bushes and overhanging tree branches, which can provide a path to your roof for scorpions.
+- Keep grass closely mowed, and prune bushes and overhanging tree branches that can provide scorpions with a path to your roof.

-- Inspect and shake out gardening gloves, boots and clothing that haven't been used for a while.
-Always wear shoes.
+- Inspect and shake out gardening gloves, clothing and boots that haven't been used for a while.

-- When traveling in areas where lethal scorpions are common — especially if you're camping or staying in rustic accommodations — shake out your clothing, bedding and packages often.
-Sleep under a mosquito net.
-If you have a known allergy to insect stings, carry an epinephrine injector, such as EpiPen.
+- Take steps when you're traveling.
+When you're in areas where deadly scorpions are common — especially if you're camping or staying in rustic accommodations — wear shoes.
+Also, shake out your clothing, bedding, gear and packages often.

 Scorpions glow under a black light, so you might want to use one at night to look at what's around you.
 If you find a scorpion, use tongs to gently move it away from people.